robbelouwet/masterthesis-forkskinny/reports/first_semester/week8.md

 of them moving from stack to register.
 It also only needs 16 bits in space inside the register (i.e.: we could do a lot more in parallel).
 Whereas the previous sequential_abcde LSFR could only do 8 cells in parallel using 12 instructions while occupying all 64 bits in a register.
-Afterwards, it appeared my unslice_internal operation wasn't fully correct, so need to fix this tomorrow (shouldn't affect the aforementioned benchmarking results).
+Afterwards, it appeared my unslice128_internal operation wasn't fully correct, so need to fix this tomorrow (shouldn't affect the aforementioned benchmarking results).

 ## Thursday